alvaropenaleon/visualisation-for-advanced-biodiversity-monitoring-using-ai-driven-acoustic-technology/README.md

 This project was initially informed by the [Digitalisation AIO Package](https://github.com/ctch3ng/Digitalisation-AIO-Package).
 The present architecture including BirdNET focused schema, SQL migrations, Node-RED flows, ingestion metrics, Grafana dashboards, and CI smoke tests  has been engineered specifically for this project.

+## Cite this project

+If you use ChirpCheck in academic work, please cite:

+> Peña Leon, A., Phan, P., Wiley, T., Peake, I. D., Cheng, C.-T., & Malerba, M. E. *ChirpCheck: A GUI tool to visualise and explore BirdNET output files for passive acoustic monitoring*.
+Journal of Open Source Software (in review).

 ## License